abdulmannan01/Gene-Checker/README.md

 # Gene-Checker

 ATGC are the four nitrogenous bases that comprises the Deoxyribonucleic Acid (DNA).
-DNA is a herdity material which carries the traits or characteriatics from parents to offspring.Where , ● A stands for Adenine
-● T stands for Thyime
-● G stands for Guanine
-● C stands for Cytosine
+DNA is a herdity material which carries the traits or characteriatics from parents to offspring, where  ● A stands for Adenine  ● T stands for Thyime  ● G stands for Guanine  ● C stands for Cytosine

 This is a Software Development project on gene sequence, takes input from a fasta file, which gives the following results:
 ● Information about the gene sequence